 General Policy: Students are expected to attend class and, in the event of an absence, are responsible for making up any missed material or work.
 Students are also encouraged to participate and to ask questions during class.
-Statistics can be difficult, but it is learned best through practice; I will be happy to work with students in class and in office hours to ensure the best understanding of the subject.
+Calculus can be difficult, but it is learned best through practice; I will be happy to work with students in class and in office hours to ensure the best understanding of the subject.
 In the end, the skills we will stress are critical thinking and problem-solving.
-Standard four-function calculators will be permitted on tests and quizzes.
+Calculators are permitted on neither quizzes nor tests.